Bill Musselman: University of Minnesota (NCAA)

-Following the 1970-71 season, Musselman left Ashland for the University of Minnesota.
+Following the 1970–71 season, Musselman left Ashland for the University of Minnesota.

-In 1971-72, he led the Gophers to an 18-7 record and their first Big Ten Championship in 53 years with a roster featuring Dave Winfield, Jim Brewer, Bobby Nix, Keith Young, Clyde Turner, Corky Taylor, and Ron Behagen.
-The 1972 team was tarnished by a brawl against The Ohio State Buckeyes, where several Minnesota players assaulted the Ohio State players at the end of the game.
-The Gophers lost to Florida State in the first round of the NCAA Tournament, 70-56, before rebounding in the Midwest Region Consolation Round, downing Marquette, 77-72.
+In 1971–72, he led the Gophers to an 18–7 record and their first Big Ten Championship in 53 years with a roster featuring Dave Winfield, Jim Brewer, Bobby Nix, Keith Young, Clyde Turner, Corky Taylor, and Ron Behagen.
+The Gophers lost to Florida State in the first round of the NCAA Tournament, 70–56, before rebounding in the Midwest Region Consolation Round, downing Marquette, 77–72.

-The following season (1972–73), Musselman guided the Gophers to a 21-5 mark.
+The following season (1972–73), Musselman guided the Gophers to a 21–5 mark.
 Minnesota began the season ranked fourth in the nation and ranked as high as No. 3 in the country in March 1973.
-In the 1973 NIT postseason tournament, Musselman's Minnesota team downed Rutgers, 68-59, in the first round before losing to Alabama 69-65 in the quarterfinals.

-During the 1973-74 campaign, without Brewer, Behagen, or Turner, the Gophers dropped to 12-12 under Musselman.
+During the 1973–74 campaign, the Gophers dropped to 12–12 under Musselman.
 His starting lineup that season featured Flip Saunders, who would go on to have a successful NBA coaching career.

-In his fourth and final season at Minnesota, Musselman's team went 18-8 and included a roster of future NBA players Mychal Thompson, Mark Landsberger, and Mark Olberding.
-His overall coaching record at Minnesota is 61-32 with a .656 winning percentage.
+In his fourth and final season at Minnesota, Musselman's team went 18–8 and included a roster of future NBA players Mychal Thompson, Mark Landsberger, and Mark Olberding.
+His overall coaching record at Minnesota is 61–32 with a .656 winning percentage.
 During Musselman's time at the University of Minnesota, home attendance increased from 4,000 per game to nearly 18,000 per game, according to The New York Times.

-His tenure at Minnesota was tainted.
-There was an incident during the 1971-72 season when Taylor and Behagen assaulted Ohio State center Luke Witte.
+Musselman's tenure at Minnesota was tainted.
+There was an incident during the 1971–72 season when Taylor and Behagen assaulted Ohio State center Luke Witte.
 The attack on Witte came near the end of the Gophers-Buckeyes game.
 Witte was seriously injured, taken off the court on a stretcher and hospitalized with injuries, including to an eye, that negatively impacted his basketball career.
 Two other Ohio State players were also hospitalized as a result of the brawl.
 Musselman maintained that he had nothing to do with the incident.
 Still, critics claimed he had stirred his players into a frenzy before the game that night and encouraged overly aggressive play.
 A September 1, 1985, article in The New York Times described Musselman's Gophers as "an extremely physical basketball team."

 After Musselman left to coach in the ABA, the NCAA placed the Gophers on probation after discovering more than 100 rule violations.